 All students must submit proof that they are covered in the program locations by their current health insurance provider to the Office of Study Abroad.
 Students are encouraged to have worldwide insurance which covers (at minimum) comprehensive hospitalization, prescription medication, medical evacuation, and repatriation of remains.
 If participants are not covered by their current provider, supplemental insurance needs to be purchased.
 Information regarding companies that provide supplemental insurance is available through the Office of Study Abroad.

-The cost of the 2019 program is $3500.
-This program fee covers round-trip airfare from an NYC airport, flights between the destination cities, in-country transportation, accommodation in hostels or hotels for the duration of the program, entrance fees for cultural and business visits, daily breakfast, two dinners, and tuition for the 3 credits earned.
+The cost of the program is TBD.
+Students will be informed of the final cost prior to being asked to commit to the program.
+This program fee covers round-trip airfare from an NYC airport, in-country transportation, accommodation for the duration of the program, entrance fees for cultural and business visits, some meals, and tuition for the 3 credits earned.
 Participants may incur the following approximate costs:

 - Transportation to and from the chosen NYC airport: Varies